aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:method:: sumFromArray(values) -> number

-      Returns the sum of all values
+      Returns the sum of all values.